telerik/winforms-docs/cloud-integration/google-cloud/datastore-nosql.md

 ````

-Now you can view the data in your application
+Now you can view the data in your application:

 ![](images/google_cloud_nosql004.png)

-## Step 5: ## Update the database.
+## Step 5: Update the database.

 A proper place to handle and save any changes is the RpwsChanged event.
 This way you will be able to handle the add, remove and edit operations.
 The main part is that you need to keep the key of the entity object in order to get the existing items from the database.